Myrtle Point Herald: History

 In 1909, L. C. Bargelt bought out Roberts, later selling his stake to C. M. Schultz.
 In 1917, Schultz sold the Enterprise to W. R. Smith, who then immediately changed the name to the Southern Coos County American out of patriotic fervor inspired by World War I. In 1923, J. M. Bledsoe bought the paper from Smith, who then sold it in George E. Hamilton about two years later.
 Hamilton soon renamed the paper to the Myrtle Point Herald because he disliked the long name, feeling it gave subscribers writer's cramp writing it across checks.
 Hamilton put the paper into its own building for the first time.
 He sold it in 1932 to father and son R. L. and J. L. Tucker.

 After Tucker died, his widow sold the paper in 1940 to Arthur R. Jones.
-Jones was a Presbyterian minster who previously published papers in John Day, Prineville and Condon.
+Jones was a Presbyterian minister who previously published papers in John Day, Prineville and Condon.
 In 1947, Jones sold the paper to Logan White.
 In 1948, Elbert Floyd Hall, who a year prior sold the Canby Herald, and his brother George Hall of Tampa, Florida, purchased the Herald from White.
 Elbert Hall worked as the business manager and George Hall as the paper's editor.
 In 1953, a defective oil burner conversion unit caught the Heralds office and printing plant on fire.
 Ten tons of newsprint was destroyed but important machinery were not affected.
 Damages were estimated at $4,000.

-In 1961, Herald publisher E. F. Hall died.
-His son Al Hall then bought out George Hall and back the Herald's new publisher.
+In 1960, Elbert F. "Al" Hall bought out his uncle George Hall and became the Herald's new publisher.
+In 1961, his father E. F. Hall died, leaving Al Hall as sole owner.
+In 1968, Hall sold the Herald to C.D.
+"Dave" Holman Jr., owner of the Siuslaw News and the Creswell Chronicle.
+The following owners were Jack Gautney and Laura Isenhardt.
 In 2013, Matt and Kim Hall purchased the Herald.
-At the time, the Halls also owned the Port Orford News and Curry County Reporter.
+At the time, the Halls also owned the Port Orford News and soon acquired the Coquille Valley Sentinel.